ogobrecht/sample-data-sets-for-oracle/_global_scripts/README.md

 Example: `disable_all_foreign_key_constraints.sql hr`

-Disables all foreign key constraints related to the tables of the hr model (parameter translates to `table_name like 'HR_%'`).
+Disables all foreign key constraints related to the tables of the hr model (parameter translates to `table_name like 'oehr_%'`).

 ## Enable All Foreign Key Constraints

 Example: `enable_all_foreign_key_constraints.sql hr`

-Enables all foreign key constraints related to the tables of the hr model (parameter translates to `table_name like 'HR_%'`).
+Enables all foreign key constraints related to the tables of the hr model (parameter translates to `table_name like 'oehr_%'`).

 ## Manage Constraint Names